Camden Town Murder – Solved!

 Robert William Thomas Cavers Wood was one of a large family that had moved south from Edinburgh when his recently widowed father George Wood found employment and a house at 12 Frederick Street, off Grays Inn Road, near Kings Cross.

-For Wood he secured the services of Edward Marshall Hall QC.
-Hall was a master of the criminal courts, no less revered than a pop star of modern times.
+Wood was defended by Edward Marshall Hall QC., a master of the criminal courts, no less revered than a pop star of modern times.
 His style of oratory was quite often bizarre but the popular crowd loved him and followed his every word.

 The public gallery of the Old Bailey was filled with the great luminaries of the day; actors, writers and artists jostled for the reserved seats.
 The general public filled the streets outside and before them paraded some of the most defiled sections of society to give evidence in the trial of Robert Wood.